t1sv/skidware-hub/README.md

 - Is this safe? -
   Yes it is safe, and the only reason the code is obfuscated it to protect the code from being stolen, it's really easy to create anyway.
+  If you don't trust the script and need further proof, add me and I will show the code, I do not gain nothing if I were to add anything malicious.

 - How do I use it? -
   Copy the script, and paste it into your executor, the script works on any executor as well.